-Christina Bunce – I’m here with bestselling author and tutor on our Introduction to Writing Romance online course, Heidi Rice, and I’m going to try to glean from her some advice about writing hot romance, for those of you who’d like to try writing in the genre.
+Christina Bunce – I’m here with bestselling author and tutor on our Writing Romance online course, Heidi Rice, and I’m going to try to glean from her some advice about writing hot romance, for those of you who’d like to try writing in the genre.

 Heidi Rice – Hi Christina!

 What makes writing hot romance different from writing traditional romantic fiction?
 Is there a formula?
 What really makes it tick?

 With hot romance, I guess the difference depends on how hot you want to go, but it’s really about concentrating on the physical connections as well as the emotional connections.

-The point is, the physical connection should still have a link to the emotional connection.
+The point is that the physical connection should still have a link to the emotional connection.
 The characters are going to be more involved with the physical side of the relationship, but that’s really all it is.
 It’s a sort of balancing act.

 CB – As a writer, and as I know a lot of other writers are, the idea of writing intimate scenes can be a little nerve-wracking.

 HR – I would say to any writer to think about their own comfort zone when writing.
 You shouldn’t be forcing it.
 But, at the same time, remember that it’s your characters having sex, not you, so it’s all about imagining yourself in the character’s head, if you like.

-Romances are character led in the sense that it’s the story of the relationship.Heidi Rice
+Romances are character led in the sense that it’s the story of the relationship.

 CB – What is intimacy?
 Is it always sex?

 HR – No, not at all.
 In fact, it can be the opposite of that, in a way.
-The sex doesn’t necessarily link into the emotional intimacy, but when you’re writing a romance, the sex scenes have to be part of the emotional journey.
+The sex doesn’t necessarily link to the emotional intimacy, but when you’re writing a romance, the sex scenes have to be part of the emotional journey.

 CB – Is ‘hot romance’ a genre, as such?

 HR – Well, no. Romance as a genre is huge, and there are all different levels of ‘heat’ within romance itself, so it’s really about what your characters are dictating for the story, and what you as a writer feel comfortable with.

-CB – So it’s definitely more character led than plot led?
+CB – So it’s definitely more character-led than plot led?

 HR – Yes.
-I would say all romances are character led in the sense that it’s the story of the relationship.
+I would say all romances are character-led in the sense that it’s the story of the relationship.
 Obviously, the plot will also depend on what genre you’re writing in.

 CB – If I’m a writer who’s not writing a hot romance novel as such, do you think understanding the conventions of and thinking about hot romance will help me more generally with my novel in terms of character development, and other aspects of writing?

 HR – Absolutely, because a lot of the same principles apply to hot romance, not-quite-so-hot romance, and many other genres too.
-Like I said, it’s a sliding spectrum dictated by your characters and you as a writer.
+As I said, it’s a sliding spectrum dictated by your characters and you as a writer.